 If a suitable property comes up, Wild & Co will arrange a viewing at a time that suits both you and the landlord.
 We’ll advise you about what to look out for and we’ll explain what legal rights and responsibilities both you and the landlord will have.

-Let us know as soon as possible if you’re interested in the property and we will then request a holding deposit of £300.00 to £500.00 to secure your offer – if your offer is not acceptable to the landlord for any reason, the holding deposit is fully refundable.
+Let us know as soon as possible if you’re interested in the property and we will then request a holding deposit, the equivalent of one week’s rent.
+If your offer is not acceptable to the landlord for any reason, the holding deposit is fully refundable.
 Remember that other people will probably also be interested in it.
-Make sure you’re in a strong position for the landlord to accept your application – have copies of references from your employer and previous landlords ready, together with your bank details, documents proving your ID and full address with postcodes for the last three years.
-We’ll need these to do a reference check.
+Make sure you’re in a strong position for the landlord to accept your application – have your employer and previous landlord information, bank details, photos ID and full address with postcodes for the last three years ready.
+You will need these to submit for referencing.
 If you think you may need a guarantor, get this set up in good time.

 Once both parties have signed the tenancy agreement, you’ll usually have to pay the first month’s rent and a deposit.
 After that, you may find you are dealing directly with a landlord who will look after the management, but in some cases we will be managing the property and you’ll need to get in touch with us if there any problems.